philipch07/scuffle/crates/context/README.md

 ## Usage

-Here is an example of how to use the `DataLoader` interface to batch multiple reads from a database.
+Here is an example of how to use the `Context` to cancel a spawned task.

 ```rust
 let (ctx, handler) = Context::new();